-At KSU, we recognize the educational access and opportunities that Dr. King's legacy has provided in the United States.
-We invite you to celebrate the life and philosophies of Dr. Martin Luther King Jr. by attending the various MLK Week events scheduled Saturday, January 14th - Thursday, January 19th.
-For more information about any of the upcoming events, please contact Brandon Jackson at firstname.lastname@example.org or 470-578-4518.
+Celebrate the life and philosophies of Dr. Martin Luther King Jr. by attending MLK Week scheduled Saturday, January 13th - Thursday, January 18th.
+This year's theme: "Where do we go from here: Chaos or Community?" is inspired from Dr. King's 1967 book of the same title.
+For more information about any of the upcoming events, please browse the program descriptions below or contact Brandon Jackson at firstname.lastname@example.org / 470-578-4518.

 MLK Day of Impact: Community Service Opportunity RSVP Required

-KSU Volunteerism (VKSU) will be taking student volunteers to the Hands On Atlanta Discovery Program to engage with small groups of K-5th grade children at Belmont Hill Elementary school.
+KSU Volunteerism and Service Learning (VSL) will be taking student volunteers to the Hands On Atlanta Discovery Program to engage with small groups of K-5th grade children at Belmont Hill Elementary school.
 Transportation will be provided.
-To RSVP and/or for more information, contact Volunteerism & Service Learning Support at: email@example.com for more information.
+To RSVP and/or for more information, contact Volunteerism & Service Learning at: http://vksu.kennesaw.edu/need/detail/?need_id=309987 for more information.

 The Annual KSU MLK Ceremony & Keynote Address

-Six Voices: "Celebrating Dr. Martin Luther King Jr." RSVP Required
+Six Voices: "Celebrating Dr. Martin Luther King Jr." Luncheon RSVP Required

-Six KSU community members, including President Sam Olens, will have 10 minutes each to reflect on a quote, speech or action from Dr. Martin Luther King Jr and share how his philosophies continue to impact our society today.
-Light refreshments will be served.
+Six KSU community members will have 10 minutes each to reflect on a quote, speech or action from Dr. Martin Luther King Jr and share how his philosophies continue to impact our society today.
+Light lunch will be served.
 Limited seating available.
 RSVP using the form below!

 MLK Week Film: "Accidental Courtesy: Daryl Davis, Race & America" (Two showings)

 Tuesday, Jan.
 16th 5:00-7:00pm Kennesaw Campus, University Rooms - Cancelled due to KSU weather closure...Join us at the Marietta Campus screening tomorrow instead!